Mental capacity is about being able to make your own decisions.

 - Begin with the presumption of capacity.

 - You can help maximise a patient's ability to make a certain decision.

 21. You should check whether the patient needs any additional support to understand information, to communicate their wishes or to make a decision.
 You should bear in mind that some barriers to understanding and communication may not be obvious; for example, a patient may have unspoken anxieties, or may be affected by pain or other underlying problems.
 You must make sure, wherever practical, that arrangements are made to give the patient any necessary support.

 It is a doctor’s duty to help patients maximise their ability to have capacity and therefore be involved in their own healthcare.

-Below are a few examples of why someone may struggle at each stage of assessing capacity and some possible ways which may help them and result in them having capacity.
+Below are a few examples of why someone may struggle at each stage of assessing capacity and some possible ways you can help them so they have capacity.

 My patient doesn't understand English